pcarrott/pcarrott.github.io/academic/content/slides/jellyfish/index.md

 At the linearization point, this resource is preserved as is, since a search is not supposed to perform any changes.

-If the key does not exists in the map, then the search must come up empty.
+If the key does not exist in the map, then the search must come up empty.

 Otherwise, the value with the most recent timestamp should be returned, ignoring the vertical list.